-Native Landscaping in Pflugerville, TX
+Native Plant Garden Planning in Pflugerville, Texas

 Pflugerville offers its own landscaping rebate programs (Pflourishing Flora, Pflip this Yard) plus access to LCRA WaterSmart rebates.
 The city sits in the Blackland Prairies — a region with deep, dark clay soils well-suited for many Texas natives.